ssgreg/stl/README.md

 Package `stl` provides multiple atomic dynamic shared/exclusive locks, based of [Software Transactional Memory](https://en.wikipedia.org/wiki/Software_transactional_memory) (STM) concurrency control mechanism.
 In addition `stl` locks take `context.Context` that allows you to cancel or set a deadline to such locks.

 Locks are fast and lightweight.
-The implementation is required only one `mutex` and one `channel` per vault (a set of locks with any number of resources).
+The implementation requires only one `mutex` and one `channel` per vault (a set of locks with any number of resources).

 ## Installation